NiklasPeterson/discord-bot-template/README.md

 # discord-bot-template
-A simple temlpate to easily get you started with creating your own bot for Discord!
+A simple template to easily get you started with creating your own bot for Discord!
 ---

 ## Features and technologies used